McTavishLab/physcraper/docs/Tutorial.md

 ### Output stucture

-The analysis folder has several subdirectories. each folder is labelled with a 'tag', which by default is the alignment name, but can be set in teh physcraper_run.py arguments.
+The analysis folder has several subdirectories. each folder is labelled with a 'tag', which by default is the alignment name, but can be set in the physcraper_run.py arguments.

+The stucture constsins of

+    -  inputs_tag
+        This conatins the input tree and alignemnt, and the mapping of teh labels to taxa saved as otu_info.csv
+    -  blast_run_tag
+    This directory contains the blast results for each tip in the tree
+    -  run_tag
+    This is where intermediate processing files are stored
+    - outputs_tag
+    The final tree and alignment are saved here

 the final inferences will be in